ghoulmann/cs-curriculum/year_1.rst

 * search for software in a repository;
 * create storyboards depicting personal narratives and everyday activities;
 * Use the design process to create and issue direct commands to make things happen with technology;
-* identify simple problems that can be solved using programmable toys;
+* identify simple problems that can be solved using programmable tools, toys, or systems;
-* use the design process to solve simple problems with programmable toys;
+* use the design process to solve simple problems with programmable tools, toys, or systems;
-* classify items in simple sets of data;
+* classify items in simple sets of data.